St Edmund Hall

 The oldest academic hall in any university — 800 years in a tiny quad off Queen's Lane

 "Teddy Hall," as everyone calls it, claims to be the oldest surviving academic society for undergraduates in any university — a lineage stretching back to around 1226, when it was a medieval hall (not a college) named after St Edmund of Abingdon.
 It was the last surviving medieval hall at Oxford, only becoming a full college in 1957.
-That history matters because it explains the feel of the place: where the colleges are grand and institutional, Teddy Hall is intimate, slightly rough around the edges, and endearingly compact.
+That history matters because it explains the feel of the place: where the colleges are grand and institutional, Teddy Hall is intimate, slightly rough around the edges, and compact in a way that makes it easy to like.
 The front quad is one of the smallest in Oxford and one of the most charming.

 What makes it special